What is a Hybrid Event? The Ultimate Guide for Broadcasters

 Once you’ve confirmed that your setup is working as planned, it is time to start streaming.
 On most platforms, this is as easy as clicking the “Start Streaming” button.

 Depending on the nature of your event, you might want to start your stream a little before the event starts so that you can ensure that all participants are settled and ready to go as soon as you start presenting or performing.
-Some online video platforms allow you to add a “waiting room” or display a count down.
+Some online video platforms allow you to add a “waiting room” or display a countdown.

 Choosing the Best Hybrid Event Platform